Making a Box Kite

 • Cut around all the rectangular outlines, one at a time.
 Don't attempt to cut both thicknesses of plastic at once, since the bottom one will tend to slip out of position, causing an inaccurate cut.

-• If you halved the template shape, join the halves together using clear sticky tape on both sides.
-Do not overlap the plastic, just butt the edges together.
+• If you halved the template shape, join the halves together using clear sticking tape on both sides.
+Do not overlap the plastic; just butt the edges together.

-• Lay down lengths of clear sticky tape, along all the long edges of the two cells.
+• Lay down lengths of clear sticking tape along all the long edges of the two cells.
 See below, left.
 You can just see the tape on the right edge.

-• Add extra lengths of sticky tape, at the right hand end of every fold line.
+• Add extra lengths of sticking tape at the right-hand end of every fold line.
 See the closeup photo on the right.

 Want to know the most convenient way of using it all?